UIUX - Summer Design Internship 2019

 CC 2019 gives users the ability to transition from list view to map view, giving them the option to search eGroups by proximity via city or zip code.

 For those interested in joining eTeams and getting baptized, Elevation requires individuals to go through an in-person Meet & Greet.
-As a design team, we wanted to build a universal process that would allow the data team to easily keep track of those that participate in the church.
-With that goal in mind, we designed the Baptism and eTeam experience to ask for the same amount of information as the eGroups sign up process, just with the additional Meet & Greet sign up page.
+As a design team, we wanted to build a universal process that would allow the data team to easily keep track of and organize information.
+With that goal in mind, we designed the Baptism and eTeam experience to ask for the same pieces of information as the eGroups process, just with the Meet & Greet sign up page to replace the eGroup interactive map and list function.

 Tackling the UI layouts for mobile allowed us to easily adapt the designs for tablet (and desktop) view.
 Referring back to the various use cases and possible journey maps, Kiosk Mode is solely intended to be used at an onsite Elevation location.
 Given that large numbers of people line up after weekend Worship Experiences to get connected, our goal for Kiosk Mode was to be as efficient and distraction-free as possible.
-After a series of one-on-one conversations and a couple team meetings, we realized we needed to:
+After a series of one-on-one conversations and a couple team meetings, we realized focus on two primary things:

-02 / Simplify necessary sign up steps at kiosk tables.
+02 / Expedited sign up process at Welcome Tent kiosks

 All irrelevant UI components are removed, which includes the web app's navigation bar and page footers.

-As 1 of 3 designers on the Digital Team, we handed off all designs within a one week timeframe.
+As 1 of 3 designers on the Digital Team, we handed off all designs within a two week timeframe.
 One of the most valuable moments from working on Elevation CC was the opportunity to sit in with developers and walk step by step through every part of the process.
-It was in these moments that I began to understand what it meant to work "collaboratively".
-Not just with fellow design students on hypothetical prototypes, but on tangible products that have a deadline to be shipped.
+It was in these moments that I began to understand what it meant to work "collaboratively."
+Not just with fellow design students on hypothetical prototypes, but on tangible products that have a shipping deadlines.

 This summer, I also prototyped the first designs for Elevation Church's Apple tvOS app.
 Elevation strives to reach people who can't make it to physical locations, so weekly Worship Experiences are already broadcasted weekly on platforms such as Facebook, Youtube, Elevationchurch.online, Roku app, and now Apple TV.
 Aside from discussions with Simon (app developer) and Corey (UX lead), this was primarily a solo project where I was given the freedom to explore any design direction given the existing build limitations.